Poor Fellow My Country: Reception

 The book sold 30,000 copies within a year of publication and 70,000 within five years, rendering it a success in Australian literary terms.
 Australian reviewers were mixed but overall positive.
 The Adelaide Advertiser review was entitled "A Passionate Cry for a Land and a People", while the Courier-Mail called it a "big blockbuster".
 Historian Manning Clark, in the Canberra Times, titled his review "Artist Turns Angry Prophet".

 The Sydney Morning Herald ran two conflicting reviews: one entitled "Compelling Power" and the other "Foaming River of Prose".
 Much criticism centred on the novel's length, with the reviewer for the Nation Review joking about "poor fellow Xavier Herbert's typewriter".

 Reaction to the book was more muted from some of Herbert's fellow writers.
 Randolph Stow thought that Poor Fellow My Country might be "the Australian classic" but expressed reservations at the character of Jeremy Delacy, who "is a bore on a colossal scale", and whom Stow believed to be a mouthpiece for Herbert's views rather than a character.
-Patrick White, Australia's only Nobel laureate, admitted privately that in spite of the "beautiful landscapes", he found it full of "cartoon dialogue and cartoon characters" and would never read the entire novel.
+Patrick White, Australia's only Nobel Literature laureate, admitted privately that, in spite of the "beautiful landscapes", he found it full of "cartoon dialogue and cartoon characters" and would never read the entire novel.

 The novel won the 1976 Miles Franklin Award, beating Frank Hardy's But the Dead Are Many and Thomas Keneally's Gossip from the Forest.